sopra-steria-norge/cloud-akademiet-devbox/README.md

 ### Tips and tricks

 - **Restart machine**: In case of required restarts after installations or updates you can restart via Windows menu after connecting, wait a few minutes and then connect again.
 You can also restart the machine via the Developer Portal.
 - **Install missing software**: Use `winget` to install software.
-See list of required packages in [this script](./scripts/winget.ps1).
+See list of required packages in [this script](./scripts/winget.ps1) that should already be installed during provisioning.
 You can search all available software for Winget [here](https://winstall.app/).
 - **Update software**: Use `winget upgrade` to upgrade Software.
-Some examples are listed [here](./scripts/winget.ps1).
 You can also run Windows Update in settings to trigger system updates.
 - **Hibernation**: The machine is set to hibernate after 60m of inactivity.
 This is to ensure cost efficiency and not to pay for the machine while it is not in use.
 - **Visual Studio versions**: The machine already have Visual Studio Professional 2022 installed.
 If you do not have an license and want to use the community version this will show as "Visual Studio 2022 - Community" in the applications overview.